 Whether it’s through an in-depth interview (industry insights) with a former colleague which reveals criminal activity or undeclared financial issues identified through official records, relying on a Google search to identify these kinds of risks is unwise – none of the red flags we identified during the 600+ background checks in 2018 were found through a Google search.

 Detailed examination of databases, online resources, and interviews with carefully chosen individuals and sources, is the only way companies can be certain to minimise risks when engaging with a new senior hire, partner or business.
-Interestingly, there are several mechanisms in place online for people to hide their backgrounds: for example, companies which bury negative online profiles for a fee, as well as the Right to be Forgotten law codified in the EU’s General Data Protection Regulation (GDPR).
+Interestingly, there are several mechanisms in place online for people to hide their backgrounds: for example, companies which bury negative online profiles for a fee, as well as the Right to be Forgotten law codified in the EU’s General Data Protection Regulation (Corporate Security).
 It further proves that using standard search engines will not recover scrubbed data, however, an experienced due diligence analyst is trained to spot the signs and collect factual information.

 Due diligence is a very complex and challenging undertaking.
 A thorough background check into senior executives and new hires should entail rigorous interrogation and analysis of information gathered from a range of open sources, such as: subscribed databases; press articles; company registries; court searches; public records and documents; reference checks; employment and education verifications, as well as social media platforms.
 It is critical to identify all the possible risks, as the additional cost for the supplementary phases is minimal compared to the possible losses incurred from a bad business decision.

 For more information regarding our due diligence service, please email us via email@example.com.
 Our team is looking forward to providing assurance and help your organisation make informed decisions.